What Is Freeze-Dried Dog Food?

 Rawbble Pork Recipe Review

-Rawbble is a new brand in the freeze-dried space, but that does not mean they should be discounted.
+Rawbble which is owned by Bixbi is a new brand in the freeze-dried space, but that does not mean they should be discounted.
 They have a particularly large range of recipes that utilize ingredients that many other brands miss.

 One example of this is the above Pork recipe.
 Pork is a meat ingredient that is very rarely used in freeze-dried recipes.